jparkerweb/indigestion/README.md

 * Emails are sent using `nodemailer`.  for more info on message structure reference the docs here: https://nodemailer.com/message/

+### Attachments

 * Local files you want to attach to test emails should be stored in the `./attachments` folder.
+This project comes with a wide array of sample files you can use with your emails.
 For more info on the various ways to attach files, read the docs here: https://nodemailer.com/message/attachments/

 * Embedded image documentation is here: https://nodemailer.com/message/embedded-images/